 - Liability insurance

 The other important business detail as a personal chef will be setting your pricing.
-There are plenty of good software options to help you with costing – they’ll take into account the price of your ingredients and the number of patrons.
+There are plenty of good software options to help you with costing.
+They’ll take into account the price of your ingredients and the number of patrons you serve.

-With the proper training in culinary arts and some legwork, you can pursue a career that suits your lifestyle and interests.
+With the proper culinary training and some legwork, you can pursue a career that suits your lifestyle and interests.